-Tips for Staying Warm this Winter
+Tips for Older Adults Staying Warm in Winter

 Knowing the best ways to stay warm during the winter and understanding why this is so important can be difficult, so we have listed our best tips for staying warm this winter for you to use within the care home or with your loved ones.